-State Shintō facilitated the rise of Japanese militarism in the late 19th and early 20th centuries (see p.
-5-6 of History and Myth).
+State Shintō facilitated the rise of Japanese militarism in the late 19th and early 20th centuries (see History and Myth).
 Specifically, Japanese leaders used the teachings of Shintō to rationalize Japan's expansionist plans and justify its right to rule over other peoples.
 From birth, the Japanese were taught that their emperor was descended from the gods and that their death in his service would result in their becoming kami.
-Due to these and other teachings, Japanese soldiers were especially tenacious during World War II, even willingly sacrificing themselves as kamikaze (see p.
-7 of History and Myth).
+Due to these and other teachings, Japanese soldiers were especially tenacious during World War II, even willingly sacrificing themselves as kamikaze (see History and Myth).
 The worship of the emperor as a living kami ended only when Emperor Hirohito was forced to renounce his divinity following Japan's defeat in World War II.
-Japan's 1947 constitution stipulated the separation of religion and state.
+Japan's 1947 Constitution stipulated the separation of religion and state.